 How much do you have to use your own imagination – a more like morbid sense of humor?

-Maybe not like a sense of humor, for the lyrics I’m writing, I don’t want any humor in them.
-But maybe the other guys add a little bit of black humor here and there.
+Maybe not like a sense of humour, for the lyrics I’m writing, I don’t want any humour in them.
+But maybe the other guys add a little bit of black humour here and there.
 Like the lyrics I did for this album, I did four.
 I wrote four music for four songs and wrote the lyrics for those four.
 They were all in my opinion like kind of serious and actually a little bit different; I knew that people had been wanting our band to do something a little different.
 I thought; okay, I’ll try some different things.
 They are going to be about violence or something dark, some kind of dark, kind of evil subject but not necessarily things that we had done before.
 For example “The Murderer’s Pact”, that song is about someone who has been blackmailed into committing a murder against their will.
 “Vector of Cruelty” is more less about the genetic origins of being a sociopath, so that’s quite different for us.
 But still it’s an evil subject, so I thought it would work.
 What’s the other one?
 “Bloodstained Cement” actually about someone defending themselves in a fight smashing a guy’s head and smashing his brain out, but he’s doing it because he was attacked first.
 It’s a little bit different.
 What’s the other one I wrote?
 “Headlong Into Carnage”; that’s a little bit more like traditional Cannibal Corpse lyrics.
 It’s just about a group of murderers killing everybody they see.

 USA is known for several serial killers, all kinds of maniacs and psychos – Have those kinds of persons ever tried to get contact to you to tell about their own stories to you?